sbperceptron/PY-CUDA/README.md

 this function acts as a barrier at which all threads in the block must waut before any is allowed to proceed

+# Memory hierarchy
+each thread had a primitive local memory and each thread block has shared memory available to all threads of the block. we have two additional read only memory spaces accessible by all threads constant memory and texture memory

+# Heterogeneous programming